JSTOR-Labs/juncture/README.md

 ![](https://iiif.juncture-digital.org/thumbnail/wc:A_Map_of_the_Beacons_in_Kent_%28BM_1872%2C0113.1137%29.jpg)

 The Spanish Armada took place on 20th July 1588.
-The English troops made preparations and the Spanish were bombarded by cannons fired from English ships on the coast.

 #### The Sun Hotel {href=pages/the-sun-hotel-now-and-then}